-Since PCC's contract was up for renewal with EVERFI at the end of the 2018-2019 academic year, PCC conducted a thorough review of all course offerings that EVERFI provided on sexual assault prevention and included a thorough review of other companies that provided online training on sexual assault prevention.
-Based on the analysis of all courses via EVERFI and through other companies, it was determined that the Sexual Assault Prevention: Ongoing course, fulfilled compliance expectations, would help encourage completion of the course due to the shortened length, and was not cost prohibitive.
+Since PCC's contract was up for renewal with Vector Solutions (formerly EVERFI) at the end of the 2021 - 2022 academic year, PCC conducted a thorough review of all course offerings that Vector Solutions (formerly EVERFI) provided on sexual assault prevention and included a thorough review of other companies that provided online training on sexual assault prevention.
+Based on the analysis of all courses via Vector Solutions (formerly EVERFI) and through other companies, it was determined that the Sexual Assault Prevention: Ongoing course, fulfilled compliance expectations, would help encourage completion of the course due to the shortened length, and was not cost prohibitive.
 Additionally, the AlcoholEdu Ongoing Prevention (covering alcohol and other drugs education/prevention) was co-launched with the Sexual Assault Prevention: Ongoing course, as there are national studies that document the correlation between both areas of sexual misconduct and alcohol/drug use.
-These courses were co-launched in the fall 2019 to all students and the spring 2020 semesters to all students that were new to PCC.
+These courses were co-launched in the fall 2020 to all students and the spring 2021 semesters to all students that were new to PCC and again in the fall 2021 to all students and the spring 2022 semesters to all students that were new to PCC.

-Assessment Focus:
+Assessment Focus